-Abbasov argues that Aliyev, eager to align his country more closely with Turkey, the west and Israel, is engineering a demographic change in order to push Azerbaijan away from Iran’s orbit and Shi’ite image.
-Aliyev’s family, he claims, is keen to be seen as pro-western and secular, not wanting to be seen as synonymous with the Shi’a theocracy in Tehran:
+Abbasov argues that Aliyev, eager to align his country more closely with Turkey, the west and Israel, is engineering a demographic change in order to push Azerbaijan away from Iran’s orbit and its generally Shi’ite image.
+Aliyev’s family, he claims, is also keen to be seen as pro-western and secular (much as Mustafa Kemal was) and doesn’t want to be seen as synonymous with the Shi’a regime in Tehran:

 In fact, this is the way to mutual identification of ourselves as a full-fledged part of the Sunni Turkic world and the final exit from the Iranian civilisational orbit, the authors of such forecasts conclude.

 This analysis isn’t unfeasible.
-60% of Azeris apparently identify as Shi’ite and 40% as Sunni (Muslim), a gap closing fast.
-This counts cultural Sunni “Muslims” and cultural Shi’ites as well as practising ones.
-That Sunni 40% has grown, partly due to once-irreligious Azeris finding Islam and leaving Shi’ism.
+Around 60% of Azeris apparently identify as Shi’ite and 40% as Sunni (Muslim), a gap closing fast.
+This counts nominal “Muslims” and Shi’ites (e.g. those who call themselves Muslim or Shi’ite, but don’t actually believe in some or all of the religion, nor pray and fast etc) as well as practising Muslims and Shi’ites.
+That 40% has grown recently; I suspect in part that this could be due to at least a small portion of once-irreligious Azeris finding Islam and leaving Shi’ism.

 Much could simply be down to Aliyev’s fear of Iranian influence, increasingly subversive.
-Iranian money and unauthorised weapons were found after Shi’ites fought police in Nardaran, an area known for Shi’a extremism.
+Iranian money and unauthorised weapons were apparently found after Shi’ites fought his police in Nardaran, an area known for Shi’a extremism.

 Some, including Abbasov, put it down to Baku viewing Talysh and Tat Shi’ites as an obstacle.
-These groups, linguistically tied to Iran, don’t share Aliyev’s pan-Turkic view of Azerbaijani identity and he would allegedly prefer to see them sidelined.
+These groups, linguistically tied to Iran, don’t share Aliyev’s pan-Turkic view of Azerbaijani identity and, some say, he would probably prefer to see them sidelined.

 Aliyev’s predecessor – his father, Haydar – was traditionally close to Iran, making trips to the Shi’a holy site of Qom and being careful not to antagonise Iran too much over the sizeable population of Azeri Shi’ites in Iran, always a traditional bone of contention.
 Even Heydar Aliyev, however, wanted to sack the Shi’a leader of the Muslims’ Department of Azerbaijan, Allahshukur Pashazadeh (who is Talysh by origin).

-What’s clear is Azerbaijan’s demographic shift.
-What’s unclear is if Aliev (a Shi’ite) is sincerely keen on it.
+What’s clear is Azerbaijan’s slow but steady demographic shift.
+What’s unclear is if Aliev (a Shi’ite himself) is sincerely keen on it.